szeighami/nudge/README.md

 An end-to-end example of using `NUDGE` is shown below, to fine-tune embeddings on [nfcorpus](https://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/).
 The code is also available in this [notebook](https://github.com/szeighami/nudge/blob/main/example.ipynb).
 Run the code from the root of the repo.

 `NUDGE` does not embed the queries or data and operates on the embeddings directly.
 Thus, we first need to embed the data and queries.
-Here we use [BAAI/bge-small-en-v1.5](https://huggingface.co/BAAI/bge-small-en-v1.5), and the `sentence_transformers` library for embeddings, and use `datasets` to load the data `nfcorpus` dataset.
-First install the two libraries
+Here we use [BAAI/bge-small-en-v1.5](https://huggingface.co/BAAI/bge-small-en-v1.5), and the `sentence_transformers` library for embeddings, and use `datasets` to load the  `nfcorpus` dataset.

+Install the two libraries

 ```
 pip install sentence_transformers datasets